AlexWinder/address-book/README.md

 # Requirements

 * Web server with PHP (7+ recommended) and an SQL database back-end, such as MySQL or MariaDB.
+** As part of PHP modules please ensure that the php*-mysql module is installed which is related to your version of PHP on your system.
+For example, if you are using PHP7 then you need to install the php7-mysql module.

 # Usage